plasne/engineering-samples/console/README.md

 -   LOG_LEVEL: Can be set to Critical, Error, Trace, Debug, Information, Warning, or None and determines the minimum logging level.
 -   DISABLE_COLORS: Can be set to "true" if you want suppress the logging messages being in different colors; this is particularly useful when looking at Docker logs.
--   APPINSIGHTS_KEY: You must set this to the instrumentation key for AppInsights.
+-   APPINSIGHTS_INSTRUMENTATIONKEY: You must set this to the instrumentation key for AppInsights.

 Note that running "dotnet test" executes in a sub-folder, so the path has to be changed to look for .env in the root folder using the following: